KxSystems/docs/docs/learn/python/basic.md

 11 12 13 14 15 16 17 18 19 20 21 22 23 24 25
 ```

 The Python program overcomputes.
 It is not necessary to test division by all numbers from 2 to `val`.
-One can stop after reaching the square root of `val`.
+One can stop at the square root of `val`.

 For each number in the list `x`, check its modulo for integers in the range (2, `sqrt last x`).
 `x mod/:y` returns the modulo of `x` for each divisor in `y`.